immersive-translate/ImmersiveL/README.md

 Now, ImmersiveL app is a Chinese-English bidirectional translation framework based on Deepspeed.
 The primary structure is found within the app directory, composed of a Python 3.8+ environment with Flask, Deepspeed, and PyTorch.

-**The first model for now are trained on a bloomz model, its license could be found at [here](https://bigscience.huggingface.co/blog/the-bigscience-rail-license).
+**The first model for now are trained on a bloomz model, its license can be found at [here](https://bigscience.huggingface.co/blog/the-bigscience-rail-license).
 The Apache License are licensed to the derived part of the model and other source code file in this repo.**

 🌐 **Read in [Chinese (中文)](README_CN.md)**